Buying a used car

 Find out about:

 - safety features

 - fuel economy

 - vehicle checks.

-If you're buying privately, you can search the Police database to check the car you want to buy isn't stolen.
+If you’re buying privately, you can search the Police database to check the car you want to buy is not stolen.

-If you're buying privately, you can use this register to see if the car has debts.
-You have to register to use the site and all searches cost $3.
+If you’re buying privately, you can use this register to see if the car has debts.
+You have to register to use the site and there’s a search fee.